preeti-t/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 In the Chrome console,
 invoke the function `alert` with an input string of `"Hello world!"`;

 What effect does calling the `alert` function have?
+It pops up a small alert tab mentioning `"Hello world!"`

-Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.
+Now try invoking the function `prompt` with a string input of "What is your name?" - store the return value of your call to `prompt` in an variable called `myName`.

 What effect does calling the `prompt` function have?
+In this pop up tab I now see a prompt `" What is your name"` and under it an empty input space to add `my name`.

 What is the return value of `prompt`?
+It is empty if I don't input my name.